codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## Atlassian Stash

-Atlassian stash is only available for an on-premise connection.
+Atlassian stash is only available for an on-premises connection.
 Follow the same instructions as Bitbucket.
 You also need to provide the URL of the Stash server in your organization.

 This option is only for Atlassian stash until version 3.10 which is the old version.
 It was then renamed